Frommers.com Frommers.com

 In the Out Islands, however, it's not so easy.
 In general, taxi service is available at all air terminals, at least if those air terminals have "port of entry" status.
 They can also be hailed at most marinas.

 Taxis are usually shared, often with the local residents.
 Out Island taxis aren't metered, so you must negotiate the fare before you get in.
-(Expect to pay a rate of around US$20 per hour.)
+(Expect to pay a rate of around $30 per hour.)
 Cars are often old and badly maintained, so be prepared for a bumpy ride over some rough roads if you've selected a particularly remote hotel.

 By Mail Boat